Ahmad-Reza Dehpour

 Ahmad-Reza Dehpour is an Iranian pharmacologist and biomedical scientist, among the top 1% in the world, and the world's highly cited researchers announced by Thomson Reuters ISI.
 He is currently a distinguished professor of pharmacology at the School of Medicine, Tehran University of Medical Sciences (TUMS).
-He is also the director of the Experimental Medicine Research Center and the director of drug discovery and evaluation committee in the National Institute for Medical Research Development.
+He is also the director of the Experimental Medicine Research Center He is also a member of the Neuroscience Committee of National Institute for Medical Research Development of Iran(NIMAD).

 Early life and education

 Ahmad-Reza Dehpour was born in Siahkal, Gilan province, northern Iran, in 1948.
 He attended Moshir and Farhang elementary school.
 He received his diploma in Natural Sciences from Ferdowsi high school in Bandar-e Anzali, Gilan province.
 He was granted admission from the most prestigious university of Iran, and earned his doctorate in pharmacy (Pharm.D.) from Tehran University in 1972.
 After graduation, he served his military services in the Khark Island Naval base for two years.
 After his time in the Navy, he continued to pursue further research and education in his field of passion.
-He earned a Ph.D. in pharmacology from the Medical School of Tehran University under the supervision of Professor Frank Michal—a guest professor from Cambridge University living in Iran at that time.
+He earned a Ph.D. in pharmacology from the Tehran University under the supervision of Professor Frank Michal—a guest professor from Cambridge University living in Iran at that time.
 His thesis title was "Some Biophysical and Biochemical; Aspects of Blood Cell Membranes."